radiantone/emergefs/README.md

 > No code update, recompile, redeploy of the emerge network is needed.

 ### Execute Local Methods
+NOTE: Object (including its state/data) is retrieved from the server and the method invoked in the local process
 ```bash
 $ emerge call --local /inventory/widget total_cost
 30.0